langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 supervisor = builder.compile()
 ```

+Check out this [tutorial](../tutorials/multi_agent/agent_supervisor/) for an example of supervisor multi-agent architecture.

 ### Supervisor (tool-calling)

 In this variant of the [supervisor](#supervisor) architecture, we define individual agents as **tools** and use a tool-calling LLM in the supervisor node.
-This can be implemented as a [ReAct](./agentic_concepts.md#react-implementation)-style agent with two nodes -- an LLM node (supervisor) and a tool-calling node that executes tools (agents in this case).
+This can be implemented as a [ReAct](./agentic_concepts.md#react-implementation)-style agent with two nodes — an LLM node (supervisor) and a tool-calling node that executes tools (agents in this case).

 ```python
 from typing import Annotated